A Local's Favourite Caves in Iceland

 The ice cave tunnel - Into the Glacier

-I asked the tour company if the cave is wheelchair accessible and they said yes, but then you will need an assistant with you.
+I asked the tour company whether the cave is wheelchair accessible, and they said yes, but you will need to bring an assistant.

 Find the combined Into the Glacier and Into the Cave here (Víðgelmir lava cave included)